Cameron-D/openpose-ptz-control/README.md

 ### PTZ Controller

-* Set `--mqtt_host` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
-* Providing `--control` causes it to automatically start controlling the camera.
-Remove this option if you would like control to default to OFF (and to turn on/toggle later via a MQTT/StreamDeck).
-* Last argument is the camera's IP/hostname
+Will read from `/dev/video0` and automatically start controlling the camera at the supplied IP by default.

 ```
 $ docker run --gpus all --name ptztrack --restart unless-stopped -it \
-    --device /dev/video0 ptztrack:11.1 --control --mqtt_host 10.1.1.175 10.1.1.174
+    --device /dev/video0 ptztrack:11.2 10.1.1.174
 ```

 If all goes well it should start up with no errors, print out in the console when it's moving, and actually move the camera.